Cony 360: Overview

-The 360 (referring to the 354 cc engine) had a two-cylinder engine producing 18 horsepower.
+The 360 (referring to the 354 cc engine, bore × stroke: 64 × 55 mm) had a two-cylinder boxer engine producing 18.6 PS at 5500 rpm.
 Originally introduced as a two-door sedan, it was also built in light panel van and pickup truck versions, replacing the unrefined and outdated Cony Guppy and the similar Giant 360.
 Instead of an air-cooled two cylinder engine from the previous model, which was seen as outdated and unrefined, a new lighter air-cooled four cylinder engine producing 18 hp was placed in the 360; power went up to 20 hp after 1967.
 The vehicle was a technical oddity in early-1960s Japan.
 The compact engine, designed to take as little space as possible, was mounted in a RMR layout with a dry sump instead of an oil pan.
 The vehicle featured rack and pinion steering, a feature that was rare in Japanese cars at the time and mostly found on advanced American and European performance cars; post-1967 models also had a four-speed manual transmission, a rarity in kei cars of the time.
 Despite technological advantages, the 360's performance was low even for its class.
-It struggled to achieve a top speed of 80 km per hour.
+It had a top speed of 74 km/h.